-The eighth and final season of Game of Thrones is coming up from Monday April 15 at The Flicks, and fans are eagerly awaiting what promises to be a thrilling climax.
+The eighth and final season of Game of Thrones is coming up from Monday April 15 at The Flicks (with a total of 6 screenings in that week due to Khmer New Year), and fans are eagerly awaiting what promises to be a thrilling climax.

 Based on George RR Martin’s Song of Fire and Ice series of fantasy novels about the warring Seven Kingdoms of Westeros, this adaptation has passed from word-of-mouth hit to worldwide phenomenon, with the scope of its ambitious world-building growing with every successive instalment.